 A dormant volcano with a narrow summit.
 Location Alborz Mountains, Iran.
 Height 5671.

-actually, at the time of Thompson's ascent in 1837, there were ascents regularly being made by iranians, to gather sulphur from the summit for commercial purposes; Thompson himself mentions this in his article in the Royal Geographic society magazine of 1838.
-This commercial activity was mentionned in Nasser-i Khosrow's medieval book of travels
+actually, at the time of Thompson's ascent in 1837, there were ascents regularly being made by Iranians, to gather sulphur from the summit for commercial purposes; Thompson himself mentions this in his article in the Royal Geographic society magazine of 1838.
+This commercial activity was mentioned in Nasser-i Khosrow's medieval book of travels

-The seasoned traveler in Iran is so used to seeing gaunt, rugged precipice , jagged peaks and bare deserts, that the sight of Damavand is a relief and surprise to the eye.
-Visible From many kilometers away, thought it is surrounded on every side by the peaks and ridges of the albroz, its superior height and singular outline compel attention.
+The seasoned traveller in Iran is so used to seeing gaunt, rugged precipice, jagged peaks and bare deserts, that the sight of Damavand is a relief and surprise to the eye.
+Visible From many kilometres away, though it is surrounded on every side by the peaks and ridges of the Alborz, its superior height and singular outline compel attention.
 It is as prominent a feature in northern Iran (only 80-km northeast of the capital, Tehran) as is the well-known Fujiyama in Japan.
-Many travelers say that its snowy-white cone is the most beautiful sight of the country and the one-day treasure most.
+Many travellers say that its snowy-white cone is the most beautiful sight of the country and the one-day treasure most.

 It is not surprising that such a prominent mountain should figure in Iranian legend.
-The great tenth-century Iranian poet, Firdausi, relates in his epic “Shahnama” how the tyrant Zohak is overthrown by the young Feridun and imprisoned in chains to die in a cavern on the slops of Damavand.
-Local legend asserts that his groans may still be heard .
+The great tenth-century Iranian poet, Firdausi, relates in his epic “Shahnama” how the tyrant Zohak is overthrown by the young Feridun and imprisoned in chains to die in a cavern on the slopes of Damavand.
+Local legend asserts that his groans may still be heard.

-on this slops lived the heroes, Jemshid and Rostem .On Other Legend Associated Damavand with the arc, claiming that it rested here, and not ararat.
+on this slop lived the heroes, Jemshid and Rostem.On Other Legend Associated Damavand with the arc, claiming that it rested here, and not Ararat.

 Damavand has been frequently climbed.Traditionally, the Iranian was opposed to the conquest of the mountain.
 The climb is long, but not difficult or dangerous.
-Loose stone and small ribs of rock have to be clambers over, at higher levels, if the accent in early summer, expanses of snow must be corset to the crater at the top.
+Loose stone and small ribs of rock have to clamber over, at higher levels, if the accent in early summer, expanses of snow must be corset to the crater at the top.
 Because of its great height and isolation, the view from Damavand is very extensive; a vast panorama of mountains, valley and desert covering many handed of square Kilometers.
-All around are other peaks of the alborz range, sweeping down in the north to the humid Caspian plain and in the south descending to the deserts of central of iran
+All around are other peaks of the Alborz range, sweeping down in the north to the humid Caspian plain and in the south descending to the deserts of central of Iran

 Other names/spellings Demavend